Los Tres: History

 In February of that year, the group had debuted at the Viña del Mar Festival, paying tribute to their school friendship with Charles de Gaulle uniforms on stage.
 Furthermore, Álvaro Henríquez was greatly influenced by the Chilean singer-songwriter Roberto Parra.
 For the band, the Chilean cueca became a major genre, which they sought to address according to a more modern approach, hence the tradition of eighteenth-century parties that the group inaugurated in 1996 under the name La Yein Fonda, and that for For the first time, it brought together cuequeros, cumbiancheros and rockers on the same stage.
 In 1997 they participated in a mega-concert at the Estadio Nacional known as "Made in Chile", in which they joined together with Los Jaivas and Illapu.

-In 1997, Fome was released, an album of fierce electricity and uncomfortable verses about fame, violent deaths and boredom; "I rented myself" and "I hit rock bottom" were two eloquent titles.
+In 1997, Fome was released, an album of fierce electricity and uncomfortable verses about fame, violent deaths and boredom; "Me Arrendé" and "Toco Fondo" were two eloquent titles.
 The latter was a work recorded in the town of Woodstock, near New York, and that made the group's sales drop due to its demanding sound.
 A little later, a box appeared containing the band's first four studio albums.
 The efforts they invested in reproducing their success in the Mexican market gradually wore down their internal relationships, since their music was not the universal pop of La Ley, and their type of rock demanded more explanations than the group was willing to do.
 On successive trips starting in 1995, Los Tres offered presentations in venues of moderate capacity and the occasional massive gathering, such as at the Guadalajara Book Fair in 1999.

 Although all their albums were released in that market, the band never seemed completely convinced of the price to pay for continental fame, like the one La Ley was pursuing at the time: "We would never move to Mexico.
 I went to Chile because it is a very small country" they affirmed.
 The group had an amazing subsequent recognition from that country, when the successful Cafe Tacuba chose six of their songs to publish the tribute album, "Vale callampa" in 2002.